Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Methodology

 \section{Methodology}

 In the following, we first define the basic setup of counterfactual and causal effect estimation problems for counterfactual and synthetic control methods.
-Second, we introduce the neural network global forecasting engine used to generate the counterfactual point predictions.
-We close the section by presenting the incorporation of the quantile probabilistic technique into the previous method to forecast the counterfactual full distribution.
+Then, we present the NN-GFM framework modelling employed to produce the counterfactual point predictions.
+We conclude this section by showing how the quantile probabilistic approach is integrated into the prior method for forecasting the full counterfactual distribution.